Your pet wants you to read our newsletter. (Then give them a treat.)

 What’s Coco’s story and how did you first get into kitten care?

 I have been an animal lover my whole life but I was not involved in cat welfare.
 My early career was spent working for farm animal advocacy organizations.
 When I was 21 and living in Philadelphia, I went to a public park and saw a little kitten high up into a tree.
-I’m the least athletic person in the world, but I blacked out and ended up at the top of a tree saving the kitten.
+I’m the least athletic person in the world, but I almost felt as if I blacked out and ended up at the top of a tree saving the kitten.
 I remember putting her in my shirt and shimmying down the tree.
 I had no clue what I was doing.
 I put her in a box and was like, what do I do now?

 Did you know you wanted to keep her right away?

 I came to understand that in an animal shelter, kittens under eight weeks old were the first to be euthanized.
 I will say a lot has changed in the last 13 years — but at that time, it was not an option to take her to the shelter.
 I convinced my roommate to let me bring her home, and of course I fell in love with her.
 She is my baby.
 Shortly after that, I started seeing kittens outside all the time.
 I think that my eyes just opened to what was going on in the community, and I became very interested in helping.

 You mentioned that you worked in farm animal advocacy earlier in life and you have famously fostered piglets.
 When did you start bringing other orphaned animals into your rescue?